SOAR - Syracuse Chapter

 Mary Ann Preston

-Mary Ann is an adoptive mother and third-generation Armenian-American.
+Mary Ann is an adoptive mother and second-generation Armenian-American.
 She grew up in Pittsburgh and currently lives in Central NY.
-She graduated from Bates College and earned a masters degree in Statistics from Penn State.
+She graduated from Bates College and earned a master’s degree in Statistics from Penn State.
 She has worked in environmental education, biostatistics, and K-12 education.
 She is currently employed at SUNY Oswego in the Office of Institutional Research and Assessment.
 She has supported local youth causes by grant writing for a teen fitness program at the YMCA and coordinating a community-built playground at a neighborhood elementary school.
 In her free time she enjoys taking walks, reading, spending time with family and friends, and learning from the funny antics of her daughter.

 Rita Isnar, JD, MPA